 Each jobsite is responsible for implementing the Light Duty Program within company safety policies and procedures.
 Work that is assigned to an injured employee must be within the physical restrictions specified by the physician.
-If a Light Duty Assignment is to be offered to
+If a Light Duty Assignment is to be offered to the worker, the following documents must be executed and forwarded on to the Major Project Administrative Assistant:

-- 1. Transitional Work Agreement (B-7-e) Should HSW choose to offer the injured worker a light duty assignment, this offer must be documented in writing.
+- Transitional Work Agreement (B-7-e) Should HSW choose to offer the injured worker a light duty assignment, this offer must be documented in writing.
 This form is used for this purpose.
 The supervisor completes this form and reviews this with the injured worker.
 If the injured worker accepts the assignment, he/she must sign and date this form, as well as a witness signature.
 Send the completed form to the Major Projects Administrative Assistant who will forward to the physician for review and signature. - 2.
 Light Duty Program Guidelines Supervisor (B-7-f) This information outlines the supervisor's responsibilities for an injured worker on a light duty assignment. - 3.
 Light Duty Worker Return To Work Orientation (B-7-g) The supervisor goes over this information with the injured worker.
 The injured worker must initial each section, then sign and date the document.
 The supervisor must also sign and date the document. - 4.
 Light Duty Return To Work Discipline Program (B-7-h) The intent of this document is to reaffirm that the HSWC disciplinary procedures are still in effect during this temporary work assignment.
 Both the injured worker and supervisor sign and date this document.